- Ensure Employee Health and Safety

 OHS Management System

 Toshiba Group defines fatal accidents or accidents for which more than one person requires leave from work at the same time as serious accidents and strives to eliminate them.
 Although Toshiba Group companies are engaged in a wide variety of industries, there are industries where the risk of a severe accident is relatively high, as judged from past cases.
 We, therefore, identified target industries to introduce the international OHSMS standard based on third-party assessment and have been incorporating OHSAS 18001 and acquiring external certification for manufacturing companies in those industries since FY2007.
-In FY2020, we transitioned to ISO 45001*1, and, almost all manufacturing companies and 35 non-manufacturing companies (accounting for 76% of all personnel from Group companies in Japan) in Toshiba Group in Japan and 29 companies except Toshiba Tec Group (FY2023 results, accounting for 83% of all personnel from surveyed companies in overseas) in Toshiba Group overseas have acquired the certification.
+In FY2020, we transitioned to ISO 45001*1, and, almost all manufacturing companies and 34 non-manufacturing companies (FY2024 results, accounting for 80% of all personnel from Group companies in Japan) in Toshiba Group in Japan and 25 companies except Toshiba Tec Group (FY2024 results, accounting for 72% of all personnel from surveyed companies in overseas) in Toshiba Group overseas have acquired the certification.
 We visualize OHS management system by continuously evaluating and managing OHS risk through risk assessment based on OHSMS and ensuring legal compliance*2.

 - An international standard for OHSMS established by the International Organization for Standardization (ISO) in 2018